All Summer 2021 information for candidates and Parents/Carers relating to grading, appeals and centre policy can be found here

 You should aim to arrive at least 10 minutes before the starting time of your exam.
 If you are more than 1hour late for an exam (where an exam in more than 1 hour in duration) the awarding body must be told and it will be their decision whether or not to accept your exam paper.

-- What do I do with my mobile phone/earplugs/iwatch?
+- What do I do with my mobile phone/air pods/watch (analogue/smartwatch)?

-You should normally leave these items at home, however if you do not, you will be required to hand them in to an invigilator before entering the exam hall.
-These items will be returned to you once you leave the exam room.
+You should leave these items at home, however if you do not, you will be required to hand them in to an invigilator before entering the exam hall.
+You will receive a plastic numbered card for your items.
+These items will be returned to you once you leave the exam room on return of the numbered plastic card.
 Failure to HAND IN ANY ITEMS WHICH ARE NOT PERMITTED in the exam, may lead to one of the following sanctions

-- Electronic device found on you and turned off - Disqualification from the paper for which the item was found
+- Unauthorised item found on you and turned off - Disqualification from the paper for which the item was found

-- Electronic device found on you and turned on – disqualification of the entire subject award
+- Unauthorised item found on you and turned on – disqualification of the entire subject award

-- Electronic device rings during the exam regardless of whether it’s on you – disqualification from the subject including papers already taken.
+- Unauthorised item or device rings during the exam regardless of whether it’s on you – disqualification from the subject including papers already taken.

 - In all cases above the awarding body will be notified.

-- What do I have to do with my wrist watch?
+- What do I do with paper/revision notes i have in my pockets?

 - Can I bring fizzy drinks or food into my exams?